Geography of Kolkata: Howrah and Hooghly (Urban)

-Technically Howrah and the urban part of Hooghly all have individual identity alongside they are the part of Kolkata Metropolis.
+Technically Howrah and the urban part of Hooghly all have individual identities alongside they are the part of Kolkata Metropolis.
 Likewise Howrah city is a twin city of Kolkata city.
-Nabanna, Santragachi, Belur, Bally, Uttarpara, Konnogar, Rishra, Serampore, Bhadeswar, Chinsurah, Hooghly, Chandannagor and Bandel all cities under Kolkata Metropolitan Area, having own fragrance of history, culture.
+Nabanna, Santragachi, Belur, Bally, Uttarpara, Konnogar, Rishra, Serampore, Bhadeswar, Chinsurah, Hooghly, Chandannagor and Bandel all cities under Kolkata Metropolitan Area, having their fragrance of history, culture.
 This area is called "Little Europe Of India".
 All areas are well connected with the city centre.